When to Hire Your First Employee: The Decision Framework

 Delegatable hours weekly: [Your number] x $92/hour - $400 hire cost = your weekly profit from hiring.

-If your weekly profit is positive and you’ve had 20+ delegatable hours for at least 4 consecutive weeks, you’re ready.
+If your weekly profit is positive and you’ve had 20+ delegatable hours for at least 4 consecutive weeks, you’re ready to hire.
+If not, you’re still building toward that point.

 I’ve tracked at least 4 weeks of actual work hours